Battle of the Alamo: Prelude to battle

-The Texian garrison was woefully undermanned and underprovisioned, with fewer than 100 soldiers remaining by January 6, 1836.
+The Texian garrison was undermanned and underprovisioned, with fewer than 100 soldiers remaining by January 6, 1836.
 Colonel James C. Neill, the acting Alamo commander, wrote to the provisional government: "If there has ever been a dollar here I have no knowledge of it".
 Neill requested additional troops and supplies, stressing that the garrison was likely to be unable to withstand a siege lasting longer than four days.
 The Texian government was in turmoil and unable to provide much assistance.
 Four different men claimed to have been given command over the entire army.
-On January 14, Neill approached one of them, Sam Houston, for assistance in gathering supplies, clothing, and ammunition.
+On January 14, Neill approached one of these men, Sam Houston, for assistance in gathering supplies, clothing, and ammunition.

 Houston could not spare the number of men necessary to mount a successful defense.
 Instead, he sent Colonel James Bowie with 30 men to remove the artillery from the Alamo and destroy the complex.
 Bowie was unable to transport the artillery since the Alamo garrison lacked the necessary draft animals.
 Neill soon persuaded Bowie that the location held strategic importance.
 In a letter to Governor Henry Smith, Bowie argued that "the salvation of Texas depends in great measure on keeping Béxar out of the hands of the enemy.
 It serves as the frontier picquet guard, and if it were in the possession of Santa Anna, there is no stronghold from which to repel him in his march towards the Sabine."
 The letter to Smith ended, "Colonel Neill and myself have come to the solemn resolution that we will rather die in these ditches than give it up to the enemy."
 Bowie also wrote to the provisional government, asking for "men, money, rifles, and cannon powder".
 Few reinforcements were authorized; cavalry officer William B. Travis arrived in Béxar with 30 men on February 3.
 Five days later, a small group of volunteers arrived, including the famous frontiersman and former U.S. Congressman David Crockett of Tennessee.
+Although local Tejanos were not greatly supportive of the Texian’s resistance at the time, it is believed that 20 dissidents who sought greater localization of institutions of power joined the volunteer force prior to their defense of the fortress.